wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.8.8 =
+- (29 Aug 2015) - Moved the Geolocation features to the new [Visitor Maps Geolocation Addon](http://www.642weather.com/weather/scripts-wordpress-visitor-maps-geoip.php).
+It was a required change because the Creative Commons License for the Maxmind GeoLite City Database is not compatible with the WordPress GPL License.
+When the "Visitor Maps Geolocation Addon" plugin is installed with version 1.5.8.8 or higher of Visitor Maps, Visitor Maps functions exactly the same way it did before.
+- cleaned up some code.

 = 1.5.8.7 =
 - (21 Aug 2015) - Fixed Possible XSS Security Exploit in Visitor Maps - Who's Been Online view